GoSuda

 5| 192.168.1.5 | 50000 | 203.0.113.45 | 443 |

-One method of exposing services externally in Kubernetes is by utilizing NodePort services.
-A NodePort service opens a specific port (NodePort) on all nodes within the cluster and forwards traffic entering this port to the Pods associated with the service.
-External users can access the service via the cluster node's IP address and NodePort.
+One method for exposing services externally in Kubernetes is to use NodePort services.
+A NodePort service opens a specific port (NodePort) on all nodes within the cluster and forwards traffic arriving at this port to the Pods belonging to the service.
+External users can access the service via the IP address of a cluster node and the NodePort.

-In this scenario, NAT plays a crucial role, and specifically, DNAT (Destination NAT) and SNAT (Source NAT) occur simultaneously.
-When traffic arrives at a specific node's NodePort from an external source, the Kubernetes network must ultimately forward this traffic to the Pod providing that service.
-During this process, DNAT occurs first, changing the packet's destination IP address and port number to the Pod's IP address and port number.
+In this context, NAT plays a crucial role, specifically involving DNAT (Destination NAT) and SNAT (Source NAT) occurring simultaneously.
+When traffic arrives at a specific node's NodePort from an external source, the Kubernetes network must ultimately forward this traffic to the Pod providing the service.
+In this process, DNAT first occurs, changing the packet's destination IP address and port number to the Pod's IP address and port number.

 1External User (203.0.113.10:30000) ==> Kubernetes Node (External:192.168.1.5:30001 / Internal: 10.0.1.1:42132) ==> Kubernetes Pod (10.0.2.15:8080)

-When an external user's request arrives at the node, the node must forward this request to the Pod that will process it.
-At this point, the node applies the following DNAT rule to modify the packet's destination IP address and port number:
+When an external user's request arrives at the node, the node must forward this request to the Pod that will handle it.
+At this point, the node applies the following DNAT rule to change the packet's destination IP address and port number:

-1# TCP packet being prepared by the node to send to the Pod
+1# TCP packet being prepared by the node for transmission to the Pod

 2# After DNAT application